The goal is to make the world a better place - but everything starts with curiosity

 Copyright and Ethics

-side of IT security, caught her.
+side of IT security that caught her.
 When she began to study at CBS, she got through

 his studio projects to dig deep.
-And as it now, went over and
+And as it can, it went up and

 was more geeky in her specialty with IT security standards.

-Programming came little by accident, says Ann.
-She had messed with it at leisure, men
+Programming came little by chance, says Ann.
+She had messed with it at leisure, but

-it was only when she got programming on the table in the studio, she discovered how quickly,
+it was only when she got programming on the table in the study, she discovered how quickly,

-you could start using it, you learned.
+you could begin to use what you learned.
 In fact, says Ann, that you should just throw themselves

 out of it and try a programming language.
 She recommends to anyone interested to go online

-easier language like Python, but the important thing is to have walk-on- mod.
+easier language like Python, but the most important is to have walk-on courage.
 If you are completely new and

-will learn the principles of the program, you can also try to play with Scratch.
+will learn the principles of programming, you can also try to play with Scratch.